atsushii/CryptoCurrencyPortfoilo/README.md

 # CryptoCurrencyPortfoilo

 # Overview
 This is a cryptocurrency portfolio.
-It is able to keep user information and currency data in MySQL.
+It is able to store user information and currency data in MySQL.
+Then users can check the current currency price in realtime.
+I call nomics API when users go to the portfolio page to get realtime currency data.

 # Stack
 ・ Python